trailblazer/trailblazer.github.io/gems/operation/2.0/endpoint.md

 `Endpoint` defines possible outcomes when running an operation and provides a neat matcher mechanism using the [`dry-matcher` gem](http://dry-rb.org/gems/dry-matcher/) to handle those predefined scenarios.

-It is both usable without Trailblazer and helps to implements endpoint in all frameworks, including Rails and Hanami.
+It is usable without Trailblazer and helps to implements endpoint in all frameworks, including Rails and Hanami.

 To get a quick overview how endpoints work in Rails, jump to the [→Rails section](#rails).

+## Overview

+It replaces the following common pattern with a clean, generic mechanic.

+    # run operation
+    result = Song::Create.(...)

+    # react on outcome:
+    if result.success? && ....
+      # do this
+    elsif result.success? && something_else
+      # do that
+    elsif # and so on

+In place of hard-to-read and hard-wired decider trees, a simple pattern matching happens behind the scenes.

+    Trailblazer::Endpoint.new.(result) do |m|
+      m.success         { |result| puts "Model #{result["model"]} was created successfully." }
+      m.unauthenticated { |result| puts "You ain't root!" }
+    end

+It is very beautiful.

+## Interface

+An endpoint is supposed to be run either in a controller action, or directly hooked to a Rack route.
+It runs the specified operation, and then inspects the [result object](api.html#result-object) to find out what scenario is met.

+The only interface is the result object returned by the operation.
+Endpoint doesn't know anything about internals of the operation.

+    result = Song::Create.(...)
+    Trailblazer::Endpoint.new.(result)

+Instead, pre-defined outcomes are matched and trigger behavior in form of handlers.

 ## Outcomes

-An endpoint is supposed to be run either in a controller action, or directly hooked to a Rack route.
-It runs the specified operation, and then inspects the result object to find out what scenario is met.

-Possible outcomes are:
+Possible pre-defined outcomes are:

 * **`not_found`** when a model via [`Model` configured as `:find_by`](model.html#find_by) is not found.
 * **`unauthenticated`** when a policy via [`Policy`](policy.html) reports a breach.